EqualifyEverything/equalify/.github/ISSUE_TEMPLATE/feature_request.md

 ## Alternatives
 A clear and concise description of any alternative solutions or features you've considered.

+## How does this feature help fix accessibility issues?
+Until 2025, our focus is fixing web accessibility issues.

 ## Technical Details (Optional)
 Technical information on how to build this feature.